dotnet/AspNetCore.Docs/azure-lifecycle/05-monitoring.md

 [Application Insights](https://docs.microsoft.com/azure/application-insights/app-insights-overview) is an Azure service for analyzing the performance and stability of web apps and how users use them.
 The data from Application Insights is broader and deeper than that of Azure Monitor, and can provide developers and administrators with key information for improving apps.
 Application Insights can be added to an Azure App Service resource without code changes.

+1. Navigate to the App Service settings in the Azure portal.
 1. From the *Overview* tab, select the *Application Insights* tile.

     ![Application Insights tile](./media/05/app-insights.png)

-2. Select **Create new resource**.
+1. Select **Create new resource**.
 Leave the default name and select the location for the Application Insights resource.
 It doesn't need to be the same location as your web app.

     ![Application Insights setup](./media/05/new-app-insights.png)

-3. For **Runtime/Framework**, select **ASP.NET Core**.
+1. For **Runtime/Framework**, select **ASP.NET Core**.
 Accept the default settings.
-4. Select **OK**.
+1. Select **OK**.
 If prompted to confirm, select **Continue**.
-5. After the resource has been created, click the name of Application Insights resource to navigate directly to the Application Insights page.
+1. After the resource has been created, click the name of Application Insights resource to navigate directly to the Application Insights page.

         ![New Application Insights resource is ready](./media/05/new-app-insights-done.png)